 Hi, my name is Kirsten Terry and I am the founder of Kent SEND Support Training and Consultancy.

-I am extremely passionate about providing training and support relating to Special Educational Needs and Disabilities with the aim of increasing acceptance and understanding of neurodiversity and disability both within education and workplace environments.
+I am extremely passionate about providing support, advice and training relating to all areas of Special Educational Needs and Disabilities with the aim of improving mental wellbeing and relationships within family, education and workplace environments.

-I am an experienced teacher, SENCo and Educational Consultant, working as an education professional for over 25 years.
+I am an experienced teacher, SENCo Educational Consultant and Trainer, working as an education professional for over 25 years.
 I have worked across primary, secondary and post 16 settings in many different roles.

 I have an extensive knowledge of Special Educational Needs and Disabilities which includes Autism, Pathological Demand Avoidance, ADHD, Dyslexia, Dyscalculia, Dysgraphia, Tourettes, Sensory Processing and Developmental Co-ordination Disorder (Dyspraxia) to name a few.

-In my role contracting for a charity as an Educational Consultant providing parent/carer support, I work with many parents including those within the Home Education community.
-I am proud to be neurodiverse, having a diagnosis of Autism.
-I can empathise with the challenges that are faced by neurodiverse people within the education system and in employment having experienced both first hand.
-I also feel that my Autism provides me with skills that I have been able to develop and utilise within my work.
+I have previously worked with a charity to establish a parent/carer support service and supported over 550 families during this time.
+I am proud to be neurodiverse, having diagnoses of Autism and Combined ADHD.
+I can empathise with the challenges that are faced by neurodivergent people within the education system and in employment having experienced both first hand.
+I also feel that being AuDHD provides me with skills that I have been able to develop and utilise within my work.

 `